ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

 };
 ```

-### Mapping of Array Types
+### Mapping of array types

-#### Scenario 08: JSON array without items
+#### JSON array without items
-Json Arrays are mapped into Ballerina arrays
+JSON arrays are mapped into Ballerina arrays

-JSON
 ```json
 {
   "arrayProperty": []
 }
 ```
-Ballerina

 ```ballerina
 type NewRecord record {
    anydata[] arrayProperty;
 };
 ```
-If the JSON array is empty, it means the array can contain any value which can be serializable.
-Thus, the Ballerina record field would have the data type of anydata which is the union of any serializable data types.
+If the JSON array is empty, it means that the array can contain any value, which can be serializable.
+Thus, the Ballerina record field would have the data type of anydata, which is the union of any serializable data types.

-#### Scenario 09: JSON array of same type values
+#### JSON array of same type values
-JSON

 ```json
 {
   "arrayProperty": [10,20,40]
 }
 ```
-Ballerina

 ```ballerina
 type NewRecord record {
    int[] arrayProperty;
 };
 ```
-This scenario can be applied for any type.
-No matter the type, if all values in the array are of the same type, then the record would get created with the field’s type as an array of the same type.
+This scenario can be applied to any type.
+For any type, if all values in the array are of the same type, then, the record will get created with the field’s type as an array of the same type.

-#### Scenario 10: JSON array with mixed value types (oneOf)
+#### JSON array with mixed value types (`oneOf`)
-JSON

 ```json
 {
   "arrayProperty": [10, 20, 40, "AU", "UK"]
 }
 ```
-Ballerina

 ```ballerina
 type NewRecord record {
    (int|string)[] arrayProperty;